anuradhases/patients_analysis/README.md

 ii.
 Issues Encountered When Creating Pre-Auth Book Appt Overlap Table on PATIENT_ID:

     a.
 12 PATIENT_ID duplicates in the Pre-Auth Book Appt sub-table.
     Further investigation was performed to determine if there was a pattern.
     It was determined all 12 duplicates have different PRE_AUTH_IDs and are unique observations.
     Having the same PATIENT_ID is an issue as this proves this is not a unique identifier for each patient.
 No PATIENT_ID duplicates in Patients with Appts dataset.
     Since the duplicate value was not a large part of the PATIENT_ID overlap dataset (0.05%), it was determined to keep note of this and move forward.
 Data points for duplicate PATIENT IDs have same values for [‘FIRST_APPT_TIME’, ‘FIRST_NONCANCELLED_APPT_TIME’, ‘Source’].

     b.
 Source values as ‘db’ in the PATIENT_ID Overlap sub-table.
 These Source values were replaced with ‘pre-auth’, and updated in Patients with Appts dataset.

 ### 2. Determining rescheduling rates:

-ii.
+i.
 Pre-Auth Patients Issues:

     a.
 FIRST_NONCANCELLED_APPT_TIME values as ‘0’.
 These values were considered missing data and made up 10% of the dataset for pre-authorized patients.
 Since not enough data is known